the-teachingRSE-project/competencies/institutionalised_education.md

-the Common European Framework of Reference for Languages, ranging from A1 (no use of digital technologies in the classroom) to C2 (champion the use of digital technologies in teaching environments, actively contribute to the stack of available digital tools and curate open educational resources).
+the Common European Framework of Reference for Languages, ranging from A1 (no use of digital technologies in the classroom) to C2 (champion the use of digital technologies in teaching environments, actively contribute to the palette of interoperable digital tools and curate open educational resources).

 The "DigCompOrg" framework [@Kampylis2015] aims to facilitate the inclusion of digital learning technologies by education organisation and provide